khumba/haskell-style/haskell-style.md

       ),
       ) where

+    import Other.Awesome.Module (
+      asdf, zxcv, qwerty,
+      om (nom, onom),
+    )

 with commas at the end of lines that allow them.
-Outer exports can always be followed by a comma, but a final trailing comma is not allowed in a sub-export.
+Outer imports/exports can always be followed by a comma, but a final trailing comma is not allowed in a sub-import/export.

 ### Type signatures